The Top Mistake Parents Make When Changing Their Child's Diet

 Have you ever been given that advice?

 This approach rarely works with kids.
-It too often causes stress and anxiety in parents and causes them to throw up thier hands saying "it's not worth it".
+It too often causes stress and anxiety in parents and causes them to throw up their hands saying, "it's not worth it".

 There are two parts to the process of getting your child healthier that I outline in the Raising Resilience system.